-Our fall mantel is done!
-This year I decided that I wanted to stay away from orange pumpkins — I did that last year — and keep everything in neutral colors.
+Look at this pretty book pages pumpkin picture that’s the focus of my fall decor.
+This year I decided that I wanted to stay away from orange pumpkins for my fall decor and keep everything in neutral colors.

-I grabbed a lot of decorating items from our house that are white, off white, and brown, and shopped for a few new items.
+I grabbed a lot of decorating items from my house that are white, off white, and brown, and shopped for a few new items.
 I love the result.

 As you can see, I added a table runner to the top of the mantel.